downflux/go-pq/README.md

 This priority queue may be backed by either a min or max heap, depending on user specification.

+This queue is not thread-safe.
+The user must add their own lock wrappers around this queue.

 ## Example

 ```golang